Form 1116 Explanation Statement: What You Need to File

 When filing Form 1116 to claim the Foreign Tax Credit, you must attach a statement explaining how you calculated the credit.
 Here’s what you need to know to complete your Form 1116 explanation statement.

 The Foreign Tax Credit is one of the most important tax benefits for any expat.
-Using this credit, you can reduce your US tax bill—or erase it altogether—while living overseas.
+Using this credit, you can reduce your U.S. tax bill—or erase it altogether—while living overseas.
 To claim the Foreign Tax Credit, you must complete IRS Form 1116 and attach a series of documents explaining how you calculated the credit.
 Those attached documents will serve as your Form 1116 explanation statement.

 When Are Form 1116 Explanation Statements Necessary?